San Francisco: A Fall Paradise

 This little-known Victorian lighthouse and inn is just a 30-minute drive followed by short boat ride from downtown San Francisco.
 Active since the late 1800s, the restored and historic lighthouse offers a unique dining and B&B experience that seems a world away from the city lights.
 With just the occasional seagull for company, it’s a great spot to spend some refreshing time alone.

-Bonus Tip: Free Admission Days at Museums
+Signature Tip: Free Admission Days at Museums

 Whether you’re an art, history, or any type of buff, the first week of August is a great time to be in SF with several museums offering free entry!
 On Aug 8, there will be no cost of admission at the Conservatory of Flowers, the Contemporary Jewish Museum, the de Young Museum, the Legion of Honor, the Museum of Craft & Design, and the Yerba Buena Center for the Arts.
 And the Asian Art Museum is offering free admission on Sunday, Aug 4.